 Find an Approved Solicitor on the The Royal Bank of Scotland plc First Active

-My lawyers in Birmingham have advised me that no longer have my conveyancing file.
-At the time of my purchase I took out a mortgage with RBS- First Active.
+My lawyers in Leeds have advised me that they can not locate my conveyancing file.
+To assist with my purchase I took out a mortgage with RBS- First Active.
 Is it case that being on the RBS- First Active conveyancing panel they need to have retained the file for a number of years?

 It very much depends from lender to lender but many of the Terms and Conditions of Conveyancing Panel Appointment require the file to be held for a period of 6 years.
 That being said we have not seen a copy of the RBS- First Active Conveyancing Panel Terms.
 It might be worth you contacting RBS- First Active directly.

 My fiance and I are in the throws of viewing apartments and now considering a potential offer.
 Should I already have a conveyancer appointed at this stage?
 I will be getting a home loan with RBS- First Active

 You should start obtaining conveyancing quotes from solicitors ASAP.
 After you have chosen your lawyer and once your offer is accepted you can instruct them to work for you and pass their details on the the estate agent.
 As you are getting a mortgage with RBS- First Active , ask your prospective lawyers check they are on the RBS- First Active conveyancing panel otherwise they can't do the mortgage legal work.

 I recently had an offer accepted on a house.
 My financial adviser suggested a solicitor I paid an upfront payment of 225.
 Soon after the conveyancers contacted me to say that they were not on the RBS- First Active conveyancing panel.
 Am I right in thinking that I should be due a refund?